Coconut Flour Pizza Crust

 From my Instagram:

 I took my love for all things pizza home with me after 2 years in Italy.
 Ever since, I have been crafting away at different gluten free crusts.
-I am not trying to recreate the glutenous wonders of a Napolatana pizza nor do I intend on duplicating the perfectly crispy and chewy pizzas of the north.
-But I am trying to make the simplest, most bad-ass f-ing paleo pizza crust that I can!
+I am not trying to recreate the glutenous wonders of a Napoletana pizza nor do I intend on duplicating the perfectly crispy and chewy pizzas of the north.

 Those three years I spent in the Mediterranean --one in France and two in Italy-- was one of the most influential phases of my life.
 It was when I fell in love and when I learnt how to cook.
 Two things that are not mutually exclusive.
-I followed this man to Italy and we ate and cooked our way throughout the campagna.
-During this phase, we were knee deep in veganism and I was determined to recreate every classical Italian dish as vegan.
-I concocted meals out of insane amounts of tofu, vegan mayo, seitan, and margarine, and served white bread at every meal.
-I thought I was a culinary goddess.
-Yes, without a doubt I learnt more than I ever thought I could about slow food and fresh, local, and sustainable growing.
-And yes, we eat a ton of fruit and vegetables but everything else was basically white and fake and I couldn't pronounce half the ingredients in the processed food I was eating.
-But I truly believe that for something to taste good, it had to be just like the original.
-That the veggie ground round in my pasta sauce had to exactly replicate the taste found in a classic bolognese or that tiramisu could be recreated with tofu and processed and prepackaged cookies.
-Ugh!
+I followed a boy to Italy and we ate and cooked our way throughout the campagna.
+During this phase, I was knee deep in veganism and I was determined to recreate every classical Italian dish as vegan.
+I concocted meals out of insane amounts of tofu, vegan mayo, and seitan.
+Yes, without a doubt I learnt more than I ever thought I could about the wonders of Mediterranean food, but I missed out on a lot of real food along the way.

 This was a huge lesson that shaped the way I cook today.

 Like I said in my Instagram post, I am not trying to rebuild Rome.
-Rice made with cauliflower doesn't really taste like white rice and I am more than ok with it.
+Rice made with cauliflower doesn't really taste like white rice but can be a nice alternative.
 Just like this pizza here.
 It doesn't taste like a pie from Napoli and I don't think it should.
-Who cares?

 I am a big fan of adding fresh toppings to my pizza once it's baked.
 My top choices are fresh tomatoes, greens of any kind (rocket is a classic & bitter microgreens are my favourite), a spicy infused oil, fried eggs, etc.